Biblical Inerrancy

 Flaws

-The Practice of The Reformers regarding Biblical Inerrancy
+The Practice of The Reformers Regarding Biblical Inerrancy

 While it is easy to assume that the “sola Scriptura” cry of the reformers meant that they solely and completely depended upon Scripture for their understanding, that would be in error.
 The difference for many in this time period was that the Bible was certainly the highest authority, but it was not, by any means, the only authority.
 This distinction cannot be overstated, because so many well-meaning fundamentalists promote their fundamentalism as stemming from the reformers.
-For example Wesley said, “we believe the written word of God to be the only and sufficient rule both of the Christian faith and practice; and herein we are fundamentally distinguished from those of the Romish church.”
-But Wesley also said, “read the most useful books, and that regularly and constantly…” further he said, “if you need no book but the Bible, you are God above St. Paul.
-He wanted others to “bring me the books”, says he “but especially the parchments” and another time Wesley said, “the Scriptures are the touchstone whereby Christians examine all, real or supposed, revelations.
-In all cases they appeal to the law and testimony to try every spirit hereby.”
+For example, Wesley said, “We believe the written word of God to be the only and sufficient rule both of the Christian faith and practice, and herein we are fundamentally distinguished from those of the Romish church.”
+But Wesley also said, “read the most useful books, and that regularly and constantly…” Further, he said, “If you need no book but the Bible, you are got above St. Paul.
+He (Paul) wanted others to “bring me the books”, says he “but especially the parchments” and another time Wesley said, “the Scriptures are the touchstone whereby Christians examine all, real or supposed, revelations.
+In all cases, they appeal to the law and testimony to try every spirit hereby.”
 Wesley was a strong promoter of the anti-Nicene fathers whom he believed were in complete accord with Scripture so their writings were authoritative.
 More than that, Wesley believed in the tradition of the Church, but starting with the anti-Nicene fathers was a chronology of revelations given in books that were of great value in considering the Christian walk.
-Finally, Wesley placed a great value on personal experience.
+Finally, Wesley placed great value on personal experience.
 He believed that only through experience as an inward witness of the working of the spirit could a person understand the true meaning of faith.
 Wesley thus considered the writing of Scripture, as well as the traditions handed down, as well as powerful personal experiences as authoritative.[viii]

 The Statement of the Canon of Scripture